open-contracting/software-development-handbook/docs/python/preferences.rst

 We have preferences for :doc:`requirements<requirements>` in order to:

 -  Limit the number of packages with which developers need to be familiar.
--  Re-use code (like Click) instead of writing new code (with argparse).
+-  Reuse code (like Click) instead of writing new code (with argparse).

 For applications, we prefer all-inclusive and opinionated packages, because they: